okta/okta-storage-swift/README.md

 let password = oktaStorage.get("jdoe")
 ```

-### get(userPrompt prompt: String = "", key: String) -> String?
+### get(userPrompt prompt: String, key: String) -> String throws

 Retrieves the stored keychain item from the keychain.
-Additionaly method expects `userPrompt` message for the keychain item stored behind a biometric factor.
+Additionally method expects `userPrompt` message for the keychain item stored behind a biometric factor.
 > * Note: iOS shows default system message If `userPrompt` parameter is emty.
 > * Note: iOS will show native Touch ID or Face ID message view in case of biometrics enabled storage.
 It means that function may be blocked and wait for the user's action.